Akash-Mernstack/interview-Preparation-app-with-AI/README.md

-Alright, here's a brand new README for your AI Interview Preparation App, incorporating all the great elements you had and filling in that last detail for the AI service.

 AI Interview Preparation App

 A full-stack MERN (MongoDB, Express, React, Node.js) application designed to help users prepare for interviews using AI-powered features.
 This app provides interview questions, answers, and AI-assisted suggestions to enhance your preparation experience.

 Features